ROSEN, A TRUSTED AND LEADING LAW FIRM, Encourages Signature Bank Investors to Secure Counsel Before Important Deadline in Securities Class Action Filed by the Firm – SBNY, SBNYP

-/EIN News/ -- NEW YORK, March 26, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Signature Bank (NASDAQ: SBNY, SBNYP) between March 2, 2023 and March 12, 2023, both dates inclusive (the “Class Period”), of the important May 15, 2023 lead plaintiff deadline, in the securities class action commenced by the Firm.
+NEW YORK, March 26, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Signature Bank SBNY SBNYP))) between March 2, 2023 and March 12, 2023, both dates inclusive (the "Class Period"), of the important May 15, 2023 lead plaintiff deadline, in the securities class action commenced by the Firm.

 SO WHAT: If you purchased Signature Bank securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.